Cazei/SalesforceLogger/README.md

-BatchLogs are  created either via implementing the Database.RaisesPlatformEvents interface and not catching exceptions, or using loggingService methods to manualtty create logs on exceptions / logpoints.
+BatchLogs are created by implementing the interface Database.RaisesPlatformEvents in your batches, and then letting exceptions go unhandeled.
+The unhandled exceptions will produce BatchApexErrorEvents that are picked up by the BatchErrorEventTriggerHandler.

+To generate standard Exception logs use the methods

+LoggingService.generateLog(Excetption ex) or LoggingService.generateLog(List<Exception> exs).

+To generate logs in flows or Process builders, there is an invocable action called "Generate a Log".